AlxHnr/dlaunch-tools/README.md

 ### dlaunch

-A modest wrapper around dmenu.
-It launches dmenu with arguments defined in `~/.config/dlaunch-tools/dmenu-args.scm`.
+Dlaunch launches dmenu with arguments defined in `~/.config/dlaunch-tools/dmenu-args.scm`.
 The config file path might differ on your system.
 This is a scheme file containing exactly one list of strings.
 Here is an example: